Table of Contents

 “If you are taking your pet on an airline, this is the only pet crate we could find that was true “Airline Approved”…“

-The more of these reviews you can read, the better idea you'll have on what type of crate or carrier you need for your dog when planning a flight together.
+The more reviews you can read, the better idea you'll have on what type of crate or carrier you need for your dog when planning a flight together.

 Expensive doesn't always mean the best, and there are certainly many cheaper options that are just as likely to be approved for the flight with your pet.

 Airline-approved dog crates and carriers for pets traveling in the cabin